 If your lucky bamboo is healthy, you'll notice that it quickly outgrows its original shape.
 Instead of maintaining the nice, twisted corkscrews or interlocking patterns, the new shoots tend to grow straight up.
 Attractive at first, they will quickly result in an unbalanced plant.
 Fortunately, lucky bamboo is easily propagated.

 The first step is to take a healthy cutting.
-I usually take cuttings after I've trimmed the mother plant.
-Make sure the cuttings have at least one leaf joint, and preferably more.
+You can take cuttings after you have trimmed the mother plant.
+Make sure the cuttings have at least one leaf joint and preferably more.
 Trim excess leaves away to expose the growth node.
 Lucky bamboo can be rooted bare, or you can use a rooting hormone.
-Under normal circumstances, rooting hormone shouldn't be necessary because the plant readily roots.
+Under normal circumstances, the rooting hormone shouldn't be necessary because the plant readily roots.
 However, if you have several failed attempts, a rooting hormone might increase your chances.

 When rooting lucky bamboo, however, remember that the new plant will not have the same distinctive stalks and growth habit of the parent.
 It'll still be a pretty and resilient houseplant, with narrow green leaves and straight stems, but it won't look like a professionally shaped and grown lucky bamboo.